top of page

 What are Anti-Fouling Paints Used on Ships?

 Ever pondered how ships maintain their speed and efficiency across vast oceans?
 The secret lies in anti-fouling paints that shield the hull from marine growth.
 These marine coatings are vital for hull protection.
-They ensure ships operate efficiently, unimpeded by organisms on their surfaces.
+They ensure ships operate efficiently, unimpeded by growth of marine organisms on their surfaces.

 Anti-fouling paint on ship's hull